PostgREST/postgrest/api.rst

 Bulk Call
 ---------

 It's possible to call a function in a bulk way, analoguosly to :ref:`bulk_insert`.
+To do this, you need to add the ``Prefer: params=multiple-objects`` header to your request.

 .. code-block:: http

    POST /rpc/add_them HTTP/1.1
    Content-Type: application/json
+   Prefer: params=multiple-objects

    [
       {"a": 1, "b": 2},